irabinovitch/jiradog/README.md

 ### Naming Conventions

-#### DataDog Metric Name
+#### Datadog Metric Name

-This is the jiradog way to name metrics for DataDog, using a similar psuedo-heirarchical dot list that the DataDog agent uses.
+This is the jiradog way to name metrics for Datadog, using a similar psuedo-heirarchical dot list that the Datadog agent uses.

 ```
 [source].[Variable][Variable][Group By].[method]